jimleeii/EndpointDefinition/README.md

 This project uses GitHub Actions for continuous integration and deployment.
 The workflow automatically:

-- Builds and tests the project
+- **Builds** the project in Release configuration
+- **Runs all tests** (unit and integration tests) to ensure code quality
-- Packs the library into a NuGet package
+- **Packs** the library into a NuGet package
-- Publishes the package to NuGet.org when the version is updated
+- **Publishes** the package to NuGet.org when the version is updated
-- Creates a GitHub release with the version tag
+- **Creates** a GitHub release with the version tag

+The pipeline ensures all tests pass before publishing, maintaining high quality standards.

 ## License